MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 ## Characteristics of exclusion lists

 - Folder exclusions apply to all files and folders under that folder, unless the subfolder is a reparse point.
 Reparse point subfolders must be excluded separately.

 - File extensions apply to any file name with the defined extension if a path or folder is not defined.

-> [!IMPORTANT]
+## Important notes about exclusions based on file extensions and folder locations

-> - Using wildcards such as the asterisk (\*) will alter how the exclusion rules are interpreted.
+- Using wildcards such as the asterisk (\*) will alter how the exclusion rules are interpreted.
 See the [Use wildcards in the file name and folder path or extension exclusion lists](#use-wildcards-in-the-file-name-and-folder-path-or-extension-exclusion-lists) section for important information about how wildcards work.

-> - You cannot exclude mapped network drives.
+- You cannot exclude mapped network drives.
 You must specify the actual network path.

-> - Folders that are reparse points that are created after the Microsoft Defender Antivirus service starts and that have been added to the exclusion list will not be included.
+- Folders that are reparse points that are created after the Microsoft Defender Antivirus service starts and that have been added to the exclusion list will not be included.
 You must restart the service (by restarting Windows) for new reparse points to be recognized as a valid exclusion target.

-To exclude files opened by a specific process, see [Configure and validate exclusions for files opened by processes](configure-process-opened-file-exclusions-microsoft-defender-antivirus.md).

-The exclusions apply to [scheduled scans](scheduled-catch-up-scans-microsoft-defender-antivirus.md), [on-demand scans](run-scan-microsoft-defender-antivirus.md), and [real-time protection](configure-real-time-protection-microsoft-defender-antivirus.md).
+- Exclusions apply to [scheduled scans](scheduled-catch-up-scans-microsoft-defender-antivirus.md), [on-demand scans](run-scan-microsoft-defender-antivirus.md), and [real-time protection](configure-real-time-protection-microsoft-defender-antivirus.md), but not across Defender for Endpoint.
+To define exclusions across Defender for Endpoint, use [custom indicators](manage-indicators.md).

-> [!IMPORTANT]
-> Exclusion list changes made with Group Policy **will show** in the lists in the [Windows Security app](microsoft-defender-security-center-antivirus.md).
-> Changes made in the Windows Security app **will not show** in the Group Policy lists.

-By default, local changes made to the lists (by users with administrator privileges, including changes made with PowerShell and WMI) will be merged with the lists as defined (and deployed) by Group Policy, Configuration Manager, or Intune.
+- By default, local changes made to the lists (by users with administrator privileges, including changes made with PowerShell and WMI) will be merged with the lists as defined (and deployed) by Group Policy, Configuration Manager, or Intune.
 The Group Policy lists take precedence when there are conflicts.
+In addition, exclusion list changes made with Group Policy are visible in the [Windows Security app](microsoft-defender-security-center-antivirus.md).

-You can [configure how locally and globally defined exclusions lists are merged](configure-local-policy-overrides-microsoft-defender-antivirus.md#merge-lists) to allow local changes to override managed deployment settings.
+- To allow local changes to override managed deployment settings, [configure how locally and globally defined exclusions lists are merged](configure-local-policy-overrides-microsoft-defender-antivirus.md#merge-lists).

 ## Configure the list of exclusions based on folder name or file extension